Yeovil District Hospital NHS Foundation Trust: South Somerset Symphony programme

 It set up a subsidiary company called Symphony Healthcare Services in 2016, which took over the running of three small GP practices with a combined registered list of 12,500 in March 2016.
 Symphony is also forming a partnership with South Somerset Primary Healthcare which will become an accountable care organisation managing an outcomes based budget for the 120,000 population of South Somerset.
 The programme was reported to have reduced emergency hospital admissions by 30% by focusing intensive support on the 4% of patients with most complex needs.

 It took over Highbridge Medical Centre, in Highbridge in April 2017.
 It plans to take on eight more GP practices covering a population of around 61,000 during 2018.

 In 2017, the trust established a subsidiary company, Simply Serve, to which 360 estates and facilities staff were transferred.
 The intention was to achieve VAT benefits, as well as pay bill savings, by recruiting new staff on less expensive non-NHS contracts.
 VAT benefits arise because NHS trusts can only claim VAT back on a small subset of goods and services they buy.
 The Value Added Tax Act 1994 provides a mechanism through which NHS trusts can qualify for refunds on contracted out services.

 Merger

-In November 2020 it was reported to be planning a merger with Somerset NHS Foundation Trust, which would create England’s first provider of primary, acute, community and mental health care services.
+In November 2020 it was reported that the Trust was planning a merger with Somerset NHS Foundation Trust, which would create England’s first provider of primary, acute, community and mental health care services.

+The merger took place on 1 April 2023.